History of the Internet: Over 50 Years Ago

-Q. How many devices are there in the Internet of Things?
+Q. How many devices are there in the Internet of Things (IoT)?

 There are billions of IoT devices, but the number is growing.
-There are 7B today, 10B expected next year, but 22B expected by 2025.
-Network-connected devices include sensors, cameras, and telemetry that “stream” huge amounts of “unstructured” data from the “edge” of the Internet to vast data lakes of information to be processed by Big Data analytics engines which help companies and individuals gain the insights to make critical decisions.
+There are 14-18B today; by 2025, 152K devices will connect to the Internet per minute, but over 25B are expected by 2030.
+Network-connected devices include sensors, cameras, and telemetry that “stream” vast amounts of “unstructured” data from the “edge” of the Internet to enormous data lakes of information to be processed by Big Data analytics engines which help companies and individuals gain insights to make critical decisions.

-WiFi and now Bluetooth connected devices include smartphones, headphones, hearing aids, pacemakers, house security cameras and alarms, thermostats, robotic vacuum cleaners, house lights, and coffee mugs.
+WiFi, cellular, and now Bluetooth-connected devices include smartphones, headphones, hearing aids, pacemakers, house security cameras and alarms, thermostats, robotic vacuum cleaners, house lights, and coffee mugs.

-I’m not kidding; each morning I pour my coffee into a mug that has an embedded heating coil and battery.
-Via WiFi, it connects to an app on my iPhone that will keep the coffee at a set temperature, at least until the battery runs out.
+I’m not kidding; each morning, I pour my cappuccino into a mug with an embedded heating coil and battery.
+Via Bluetooth, it connects to an app on my iPhone that will keep the coffee at a set temperature until the battery runs out.